Cheftr/Cheftr/README.md

 - 👋 Hi, I’m @Cheftr
 - 👀 I’m interested in front end development/development in general
 - 🌱 I’m currently learning javascript/front end work
-- 💞️ I’m looking to collaborate on anything that will give me
+- 💞️ I’m looking to collaborate on anything that will give me experience
 - 📫 How to reach me ...

 <!---